gatling/gatling/src/docs/content/reference/script/core/configuration.md

 `gatling-defaults.conf` is shipped in the gatling-core jar and must not be tampered.

 `gatling.conf` is the default name of the user defined file.
-It's resolved from the ClassLoader, not the filesystem, meaning it must be placed in `src/test/resources` for a maven/gradle/sbt project and in `conf` in the bundle distribution.
+It's resolved from the ClassLoader, not the filesystem, meaning it must be placed in `src/test/resources` for a Maven, Gradle, or sbt project.

 This file name can be changed with a System property named `gatling.conf.file`, eg `-Dgatling.conf.file=gatling-special.conf`.
 Again, beware it's loaded from the ClassLoader, not the filesystem, eg:

 * `-Dgatling.conf.file=src/test/resource/gatling-special.conf` is incorrect
 * `-Dgatling.conf.file=gatling-special.conf` where `gatling-special.conf` is placed in `src/test/resource` is correct

-The bundle distribution and the maven/gradle/sbt plugins demo projects contain an easy-to-edit `gatling.conf` file with all the available properties commented with the default values.
+The bundle distribution and the Maven, Gradle, and sbt plugin demo projects contain an easy-to-edit `gatling.conf` file with all the available properties commented with the default values.

 If you want to override default values, you have two possibilities: